GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/module-decs.rst

-The DECS module implements low level functionality of daScript entity component system.
+The DECS module implements low level functionality of Daslang entity component system.

 All functions and symbols are in "decs" module, use require to get access to it. ::